10 Things to Do in Uptown Charlotte

 Enjoy an Evening at the Theater

 The Blumenthal Performing Arts Center’s Belk Theater is a major hub for entertainment and all things performing arts in the city.
-Throughout the year the venue plays host to a wide variety of live performances like Broadway musicals (it’s hosted “Hamilton,” “Jesus Christ Superstar,” and “Wicked”), concerts, ballet performances, and comedy shows.
+Throughout the year, the venue hosts a wide variety of live performances like Broadway musicals (including “Hamilton,” “Jesus Christ Superstar,” and “Wicked”), concerts, ballet performances, and comedy shows.

-One of Charlotte’s greatest attributes is its stunning skyline, which can be seen from many angles, but it is especially beautiful from a higher vantage point.
-You can take your pick from two rooftop bars, Merchant & Trade or Fahrenheit, to experience some of the best undisturbed, panoramic views of the skyline and city below while sipping on refreshing craft cocktails.
+One of Charlotte’s greatest attributes is its stunning skyline, which can be seen from many angles, but it's especially beautiful from a higher vantage point.
+You can take your pick from two rooftop bars, Merchant & Trade or Fahrenheit, to experience some of the best undisturbed, panoramic views of the skyline and the city below while sipping on refreshing craft cocktails.

 Take a Break at Romare Bearden Park

 While this 5.4-acre urban park is nestled right in the heart of the city between towering condo buildings and a baseball stadium, it surprisingly still offers a peaceful setting to escape the everyday hustle of Uptown.
 During daylight hours the park provides fantastic views of the city, and once the sun goes down, the park’s fountains put on an impressive light show.